 Co-Founder | Executive Director | English Instructor

 Roger first discovered his passion for languages as an AFS foreign exchange student studying German in Switzerland, which set off his addiction for traveling and studying abroad.
-By the time Roger had finished a B.A. in English and Classical Studies at the University of Idaho, he’d participated in two other study abroad programs, including Semester at Sea, and a semester studying Spanish in Buenos Aires (where he met his beautiful wife Julieta).
+Roger earned a B.A. in English with a minor in Classical Studies from the University of Idaho, and participated in two other study abroad programs, including Semester at Sea, and a semester studying Spanish in Buenos Aires (where he met his beautiful wife Julieta).
 After completing his degree, he served as an English language assistant in Austria through the Fulbright Commission.
 In addition to CR Languages, Roger also designs websites for small businesses through a sister company, Made Right Media.
 Growing up in the mountains of Central Idaho, he also has a passion for the outdoors and can occasionally be seen floating the river, skiing, or slaying trout.

 Matt grew up in Paris before moving to the south of France (Montpellier).
 One day, his 6th grade English teacher in France asked him if she was pronouncing something correctly.
 From that moment on, Matt knew he enjoyed helping others learn languages and studied to become a French (and Spanish) teacher at Northwest Nazarene University, where he now teaches.
 His favorite aspects of French culture are the people and language, claiming that a heated discussion with a friend is a test of true friendship in France.
 Matt loves that through teaching French, he gets to meet very interesting people that are very passionate about the language.